clovett/SmartSockets/README.md

 ### Example Client

 Creating a client is simple.
-First you need a CancellationTokenSource for the async calls, then you call `FindServerAsync`:
+First you need a CancellationTokenSource for the async calls, then you call `FindServerAsync` passing the unique name you gave your server, in this case `TestServer`, this way your client will connect to the right server in case you have multiple servers running on your network:

 ```c#
 const string name = "client1";